The Broke College Kid

 As a rookie sugar baby I probably asked myself this question every day.
 When you first enter the sugar bowl, your head will be flooded with questions.
 You’ll wonder how you’re supposed to ask for what you want, or if your mom will think you’re some sort of prostitute.
 My first few arrangements were very one-sided because I was afraid to ask for what I really wanted.
 Learning to be assertive is important because it weeds out sugar daddies who will selfishly serve their own needs.
 You will quickly learn about the various types of arrangements and be able to determine what you can reasonably expect to get out of a sugar relationship.

 Trial and Error

 Becoming a superstar sugar baby depends largely on the sugar daddies you create your arrangements with.
 Always make your comfort and safety a top priority.
-I pay close attention to red flags, like a sugar daddy who is clearly seeking sex in exchange for money.
-(Please kindly redirect yourself to the Escorts section of Backpage, sir.)
+I pay close attention to red flags, like a sugar daddy who is clearly seeking sex in exchange for money (please kindly redirect yourself to the Escorts section of Backpage, sir ?).
 It is also important to only commit to what you know you can give.
-If you work full-time or have children, you may not be able to commit to a sugar daddy who wishes to meet twice per week.
+If you work full-time, you may not be able to commit to a sugar daddy who wishes to meet twice per week.
 Sugar dating is meant to be enjoyable and exciting.
 If it’s not, you probably need to reevaluate what you’re doing.
 You will make mistakes, and you will find yourself in arrangements that just aren’t working.
 As long as you’re learning, you’re doing it right.

 Discover yourself, be happy, and live the life you want.